BBGMoura/obsidian-software/Java/Webservices/DTO.md

 model and DTOs are interchangeable names.
 QAs they are both data transfer objects.
 Only the Entity talks to the database.

-DTO is used to hold data in the controller and service layer.

 A DTO class example using lombok annotation:

 ``` java